 Morgan Lewis was founded in Philadelphia on March 10, 1873 and currently has 29 offices in 10 countries.
-The building at 1701 Market street is the company's corporate headquarters.
-Bird Studio provides a variety of specialized artistic services for the company's operations and facilities management team.
+The building at 1701 Market St. is the company's corporate headquarters.
+Bird Studio provided a variety of specialized artistic services for the company's operations and facilities team.

-The buildings lobby restoration involved removing outdated logo signage from a 40' book matched, marble wall.
+Another project involved the building’s lobby restoration, which included removing outdated logo signage from a 40' book matched, marble wall.
 This jeweler quality restoration involved precision epoxy color matching and the filling of over 88 holes before polishing the surface and installing the firms new signage.